andresmunozit/node-js-application-development-lfw211/08_ASYNCHRONOUS_CONTROL_FLOW/asynchronous_control_flow.md

 So far we've used three asynchronous operations, but how would an unknown amount of asynchronous operations be supported?

-In the following example, the goal is to print all the file contents out in the order they appear in the array:
+In the following example, the goal is to print all the files contents out in the order they appear in the array:
 ```js
 // 08_ASYNCHRONOUS_CONTROL_FLOW/examples/callbacks/callbacks-5.js
 const { readFile } = require('fs')